shallinan1/CSE490_Final_Project/README.md

 We could also look into pre-trained word embeddings like glove which show similarities between words (for example, if there is a vector that corresponds to the word: “king”, we could subtract the vector for “man” and add the vector for “woman” and get a vector that looks like “queen”.
 This could be useful when a new word shows up in a new interview that we have not seen before but is very similar to another word: (think “magnificent” and “great” as an example).

+We could also consider doing more complex annotations other than a simple 0-3 number.
+For example, if the interview is "We fought well today and ultimately we got the win together as a team", the annotation could be "This player won and likes his team".

 ## Demo
 ![Demo](https://user-images.githubusercontent.com/28735634/102678608-6f999700-415e-11eb-8b0c-35262254834c.gif)